History & Support

 Over the years the Nightingale Centre has been much developed and extensively modernised, but throughout it has provided a place where groups of people of all ages can meet in a caring, warm and friendly environment allowing everyone who crosses the threshold to benefit from its unique ambience.

-SEVEN WAYS TO HELP THE NIGHTINGALE CENTRE
+SIX WAYS TO HELP THE NIGHTINGALE CENTRE

 Please download the "The supporting the Nightingale leaflet".